nrfconnect/sdk-nrf/doc/nrf/ug_multi_image.rst

 In the |NCS|, multiple images are required in the following scenarios:

-nRF9160 SPU configuration
-   The nRF9160 SiP application MCU is divided into a secure and non-secure domain.
-   The code in the secure domain can configure the System Protection Unit (SPU) to allow non-secure access to the CPU resources that are required by the application, and then jump to the code in the non-secure domain.
-   Therefore, each nRF9160 sample (the parent image) requires the :ref:`secure_partition_manager` (the child image) to be programmed together with the actual application.

-   See :ref:`zephyr:nrf9160dk_nrf9160` and :ref:`ug_nrf9160` for more information.

 First-stage and second-stage bootloaders
    The first-stage bootloader establishes a root of trust by verifying the next step in the boot sequence.
    This first-stage bootloader is immutable, which means it cannot be updated or deleted.